diegocardozo97/VHDL-MazeGame/README.md

 # VHDL-MazeGame
-Simple video game about crossing a maze drawn in a screen with VGA using buttons made with secuential logic in VHDL.
+Simple video game about crossing a maze drawn in a screen with VGA moving using push buttons, made with sequential logic in VHDL.